The Home of Tibetan Buddhist Texts in Translation

 miché yeshe ku tob né

-That knows all percepts and things,
+That understands all forms of knowledge and knowable things,

 འགྲོ་རྣམས་འཇམ་དཔལ་གཞོན་ནུ་ཡི། །